Featured Post

 Doesn't AI use a lot of energy itself?

-Can regular people use AI climate tools, or are they just for scientists?
+Can regular people use AI climate tools?